Where does the money go?

 Freya Stanger, from Weymouth, participated in the World Biathle Championships in Florida in November 2019.
 Her grant helped to pay for flights and accommodation and she duly became World Champion for her age-group.
 Fantastic achievement!

-Rebecca Hannibal, from Bournemouth, has been selected for the GB Women's Monobob Development Programme.
-This involves many hours of training both here in the UK as well as in Norway and France.
-Her grant is helping to buy new equipment and to pay for flights and insurance costs.
+Rebecca Hannibal, from Bournemouth, was selected for the GB Women's Monobob Development Programme which involved many hours of training both here in the UK as well as in Norway and France.
+Her grant helped to buy new equipment and to pay for flights and insurance costs.

 ActivityNumber of people receiving GrantsTotal amount of Grant moneyPercentage of money awarded